jrddunbr/receiptData/readme.md

 ## TODO

-* have the program make `./receipts` folder when saving first receipt
+* have the program create the `./receipts` folder when saving the first receipt
-* make not crash when no file exists
+* make not crash when the `stores.txt` file does not exist
-* make this file enter stores as you enter new ones into the program
+* make program enter new stores into the `stores.txt` file that it has not seen before